 - Providing education on healthy lifestyle choices

-If you have completed cancer treatment, take this opportunity to schedule a one-time visit with the Survivorship Team (nurse navigator, social worker and exercise physiology) to develop a Survivorship Care Plan and set goals for a healthy future.
+If you have completed cancer treatment, take this opportunity to schedule a one-time visit with a Survivorship provider to review your Cancer Treatment Summary and develop an individualized Survivorship Care Plan.
 To schedule an appointment, please talk with your oncologist for a referral.